 The Davis Downtown Business Association (DDBA) was organized concurrent with the formation of the DBID in 1989, and is the entity approved each year by the Davis City Council to execute the business of the DBID.
 An 11-member Board of Directors, elected each February by the DDBA membership, guides the vision and mission of the organization, with the support of three standing Committees: Marketing and Events, Parking and Downtown Visioning and Community Relations.

-The day-to-day operations of DDBA are overseen by the Executive Director, part-time Marketing Director, and a part-time ArtAbout Coordinator.
+The day-to-day operations of DDBA are overseen by the Executive Director, part-time Marketing Coordinator, and a part-time ArtAbout Coordinator.

 About Davis Downtown